top of page

 Paolo Lab Image.jpeg

-Paolo is a M.Sc. student in the Edgar lab interested in studying the role of glycans in regulating normal immune responses and how altered glycan expression can promote human disease.
+Paolo is a Ph.D. student in the Edgar lab interested in studying the role of glycans in regulating normal immune responses and how altered glycan expression can promote human disease.
 As an undergraduate student at the University of Toronto, he gained experience in the fields of molecular genetics and pharmacology in the labs of Dr. Frederick (Fritz) Roth and Dr. Basil Hubbard.
 Paolo’s work in the Edgar lab will focus on identifying glycan binding proteins that function as immune checkpoints, which may serve as novel targets for therapeutics.

 Paolo Giuliana, HB.Sc.